History of computing hardware (1960s–present): Third generation

 The integrated circuit enabled the development of much smaller computers.
 The minicomputer was a significant innovation in the 1960s and 1970s.
 It brought computing power to more people, not only through more convenient physical size but also through broadening the computer vendor field.
 Digital Equipment Corporation became the number two computer company behind IBM with their popular PDP and VAX computer systems.
 Smaller, affordable hardware also brought about the development of important new operating systems such as Unix.

 In November 1966, Hewlett-Packard introduced the 2116A minicomputer, one of the first commercial 16-bit computers.
-It used CTµL (Complementary Transistor MicroLogic) in integrated circuits from Fairchild Semiconductor.
+It used CTμL (Complementary Transistor MicroLogic) in integrated circuits from Fairchild Semiconductor.
 Hewlett-Packard followed this with similar 16-bit computers, such as the 2115A in 1967, the 2114A in 1968, and others.

 In 1969, Data General introduced the Nova and shipped a total of 50,000 at $8,000 each.
 The popularity of 16-bit computers, such as the Hewlett-Packard 21xx series and the Data General Nova, led the way toward word lengths that were multiples of the 8-bit byte.
 The Nova was first to employ medium-scale integration (MSI) circuits from Fairchild Semiconductor, with subsequent models using large-scale integrated (LSI) circuits.
 Also notable was that the entire central processor was contained on one 15-inch printed circuit board.

 Large mainframe computers used ICs to increase storage and processing abilities.
 The 1965 IBM System/360 mainframe computer family are sometimes called third-generation computers; however, their logic consisted primarily of SLT hybrid circuits, which contained discrete transistors and diodes interconnected on a substrate with printed wires and printed passive components; the S/360 M85 and M91 did use ICs for some of their circuits.
-IBM's 1971 System/370 used ICs for their logic.
+IBM's 1971 System/370 used ICs for their logic, and later models used semiconductor memory.

-By 1971, the Illiac IV supercomputer was the fastest computer in the world, using about a quarter-million small-scale ECL logic gate integrated circuits to make up sixty-four parallel data processors.
+By 1971, the ILLIAC IV supercomputer was the fastest computer in the world, using about a quarter-million small-scale ECL logic gate integrated circuits to make up sixty-four parallel data processors.